blackbeam/rust-mysql-simple/README.md

 This structure represents an active MySql connection.
 It also holds statement cache and metadata for the last result set.

+Conn's destructor will gracefully disconnect it from the server.

 #### `Transaction`

 It's a simple wrapper on top of a routine, that starts with `START TRANSACTION`